CPREgroup/SpecNeRF-v2/README.md

 ## Dataset
 Download the two types of datasets (real senario and synthetic one) from [google drive](https://drive.google.com/file/d/1wBux0JdsimjoDJfBvOuo8lJWi9ekk3cD/view?usp=drivesdk).

-For the real dataset, please first separate the images to pose-based groups since all raw images are in the folder `RAW` by running `python split_allimg2filterfixed_classify.py --scene_dir <your path>/multi-view-MSI/filter19/xjhdesk --filter_num 20 --legacy 0 --angle_num 9 --img_ext tiff` as administrator or root.
-This will generate nine folders named *pose?img*.
+For the real dataset, please first separate the images to pose-based groups since all raw images are in the folder `RAW` by running `python split_allimg2filterfixed_classify.py --scene_dir <your full path>/multi-view-MSI/filter19/xjhdesk --filter_num 20 --legacy 0 --angle_num 9 --img_ext tiff` as administrator or root.

+This will generate nine folders named *pose?img*, each contains the images filtered by all color filters, which are the symbolic links point to the ones in `RAW` folder, so remember **do not** delete the `RAW` folder.

 ## Quick Start

-Check what's in start/start.bat file and execute `./start` | `start.bat`
+Check what's the config file in start/start.bat file and execute `./start` | `start.bat`

 or try